bertrandmartel/cloudhubs-workmail-setup/README.md

-# Workmail SMTP config for Mozilla Cloudhubs
+# AWS Workmail SMTP config for Mozilla Cloudhubs

 The following parameters need to be set in the [reticulum](https://github.com/mozilla/reticulum) configuration located in `/hab/pkgs/mozillareality/reticulum/xxxxx/xxxxxx/config/config.toml` :